sepnetflix/The-Scent-oa5/docs/prompt_to_fix_8.md

 You mentioned in your earlier review:

 ---
+please help me to carefully generate a complete updated (replacement) version for models/User.php. use the version in the content_of_code_files_6.md file shared earlier as your starting point - don't make up the file, with the suggested fixes. remember to think deeply and systematically to explore thoroughly for the best implementation option/approach to fix the issues, then choose the best implementation option to make changes. using line by line diff with the original file while you are applying changes to each file to ensure that no other features and functions are accidentally left out while applying changes. we don't want to introduce regression failure while updating the code. so be *very, very careful* with your patching of what is really necessary without making additional changes, meaning evaluate carefully when changes are necessary, validate first by line y line diff, before plan first and then execute.
+Do testing and simulation if possible. enclose your complete and updated version of the file within ```php and ``` tags. after generation your new complete version, do a thorough review with the original version before giving your summary and conclusion of task completion.

+You mentioned in your earlier review:

+---
 Please carefully review your newly generated index.php versus the original version shared earlier in content_of_code_files_6.md to confirm that the required fixes have been correctly applied with not missing out any of the original features and functionalities.
 The diff output of the old versus the new is shown below:

 ---